actions/runner/docs/adrs/0549-composite-run-steps.md

     uses: user/test@v1
     with:
       your_name: "Octocat"
-  - run: echo hello ${{ steps.inputs.your_name }} 2
+  - run: echo hello ${{ steps.foo.inputs.your_name }} 2
 ```

 Example Output:
 ```
 hello Octocat
-ERROR
+Error
 ```
-Each input variable in the composite action is only viewable to those in the same scope as composite action or is a child of the composite action such as the composite steps (and eventually nested actions).
+We plan to use inputs for Composite Actions similar to how parameters are used in programming languages like Python in terms of [lexical scoping](https://inst.eecs.berkeley.edu/~cs61a/fa19/assets/slides/29-Tail_Calls_full.pdf).
+In Python, let's say you have "Function A", parameters in this function are stored as local variables in this function frame.
+Let's say we have a "Function B" that a parent frame "Function A" (aka "Function B" is called in "Function A") will have access to those input variables unless its overwritten locally in the body of this child function.

-As seen in the last output message, in the workflow file, you cannot access the inputs of the composite action.
+Similar to how Python treats its parameters, for our case, each input variable in the composite action is viewable in its own scope as well as its descendants' scope (when we have nested composite functions).
+On the flip side, a child action cannot view its ancestors' inputs.
+Similarly, as seen in the last line in the example output, in the workflow file, it will not have access to the action's `inputs` attribute.

 ### Outputs
 Example `user/test/composite-action.yml`: